Are personal loans worth it? What to know before you borrow

 Generous loan amounts.
 Personal loans come in all sorts of varying amounts; you can get one starting in the vicinity of $1,000, all the way up to $100,000.

 Fast application/approval time.
 Since personal loans can be obtained through a variety of independent and online lenders, expediting approval within 24 hours is not unlikely, since the general turnaround process is more streamlined than that of a traditional bank or financial institution.
-Most personal lending calls for a less rigorous application process with less paperwork needed.

 Loan periods tend to be shorter and accelerated.
 Fixed- and variable-rate mortgages traditionally have terms of 15 or 30 years.
 Standard student loan repayment plans are about 10 years.
-Even most auto loans reside in the 48-to-72-month period.
+Even most auto loans reside in the 48- to-72-month period.
 Personal loan repayment periods may tend to be on the shorter side, often three to four years or less, placing pressure on borrowers to pay up early.

 Lenders can still sue you.
 Though you have no obligation to secure your personal loan with some sort of collateral, a lender can still pursue legal action against you upon delinquency or default, and place a lien on your assets to secure repayment.
-Go to court, and you could get hit with court/attorney fees, plus other charges.
+Go to court, and you could get hit with court or attorney fees, plus other charges.
 And if a judgment is issued against you, it’ll show up on your credit report.

 There’s no one-size-fits-all scenario with personal lending.
 Noting some of these possible benefits and drawbacks, there are some instances where a personal loan may benefit you, and some where it might not.

 Paying off medical bills.
 Out-of-pocket costs can rack up if you visit the doctor’s office without a health insurance plan, quickly sending you on the fast track to debt.
 A lower-interest personal loan can help pay off some of your medical expenses.
-Thankfully, you’ll have a bit of time to search for the right loan, since medical debt won’t appear on your credit report until 180 days after you’ve been billed.
+Thankfully, you’ll have a bit of time to search for the right loan, since medical debt won’t appear on your credit report until six months after you’ve been billed.

 Home improvements.
 If you want to make improvements to your home to build equity, but don’t have enough equity just yet to borrow a line of credit against the value of your house, a personal loan could do the trick to pay for those renovations.
-In this case, when your mortgage payments prevent you from freeing up some discretionary cash to use towards a remodel project, a personal loan is a better, more feasible option than dipping into your savings account or putting it down on a credit card.
+In this case, when your mortgage payments prevent you from freeing up some discretionary cash to use towards a remodel project, a personal loan is a more feasible option than dipping into your savings account or putting it down on a credit card.

 Major life events.
-Some expenses are unexpected, others are so cost prohibitive that there’s no time to save up for them, and others still are a combination of both.
+Some expenses are unexpected, others are so cost-prohibitive that there’s no time to save up for them, and others still are a combination of both.
 You can pay for significant life events, like a major move cross country, or planning and paying for a funeral, with a personal loan.
-(Just make sure that if you’re moving for a new job, your income allows you to make your loan payments -- or, that estate plans cover as much as possible before borrowing too much.)
+(Just make sure that if you’re moving for a new job, your income allows you to make your loan payments — or, that estate plans cover as much as possible before borrowing too much.)

 For building credit.
 If you don’t qualify for a credit card and are looking to boost your credit score, a personal loan could do the trick.
 Take out a small amount strictly to pay it back, not to spend on anything.
 The loan should diversify your credit mix, improve your credit utilization ratio, and reflect timely payments on your credit report.